 Catch the Changing of the Guard at 11:00 am, held daily in summer and every other day during winter.

-Culzean Castle sits perched high above the cliffs of Ayrshire near Maybole on the west coast of Scotland.
-Owned by the National Trust for Scotland, this estate belonged to the influential David Kennedy in the late 18th century.
-It even appears on the five-pound note issued by the Royal Bank of Scotland.
+Culzean Castle sits perched on the cliffs of Ayrshire near Maybole on the west coast of the United Kingdom.
+Now managed by the National Trust for Scotland, this historic estate once belonged to David Kennedy in the late eighteenth century.
+It even features on the five-pound note issued by the Royal Bank of Scotland since 1867, surrounded by dramatic coastal nature and local ghost stories.

 The Tower of London is one of my favorite spots.
 It is a must-see during your trip to London.
 The building is really well preserved, which is actually rare for the city.
 The tour really immerses you i…